MicrosoftDocs/learn/learn-pr/azure/choose-storage-approach-in-azure/includes/5-choose-the-right-azure-service-for-your-data.md

 Choosing the correct storage solution can lead to better performance, cost savings, and improved manageability.
-Each type of data has different storage requirements, and it's your job to figure out which solution is best.
+Each type of data has different storage requirements.
+It's your job to determine which storage solution is best for the types of data your company uses.
 Always consider the type of data, the operations required, expected latency, and the need for transactional support.

 Here, you apply what you've learned about the data in your online retail scenario and find the best Azure service for each dataset.